-The above mentioned four steps are the part of an accounting process which is used to record the individual business transactions in the accounting records.
+The above-mentioned four steps are part of an accounting process that is used to record the individual business transactions in the accounting records.

 In this last step, the final recording is done:

-Adjust the trial balance - This may be required to adjust the trial balance, to correct the errors or to create the allowances.
+Adjust the Trial Balance - This may be required to adjust the trial balance, correct the errors or create the allowances.